New volunteer opportunity pairs your time and compassion with AI to help improve kids' reading skills. Click to find out more!

 Smart Giving - Smart Giving has never been easier and allows you to support Literacy Pittsburgh while achieving your financial and philanthropic goals.
 Explore tax-advantaged giving vehicles and learn how to maximize your philanthropic impact today and for future generations.

-Photo of Student Spotlight: Tuhin
+Photo of Volunteer Spotlight: Karen

 Literacy Pittsburgh logo